RockstarLang/rockstar/codewithrockstar.com/docs/01-getting-started.md

 ## "Hello, World"

-"Hello World" in Rockstar looks like this:
+"Hello, World" in Rockstar looks like this:

 {% rockstar_include hello-world.rock %}